Bi-Hamiltonian in Semiflexible Polymer as Strongly Coupled System: Theoretical modeling

 $L_{C}$ is the Liouville operator with conservative force from potential energy. $L_{D}$ is the Fokker-Plank operator for the dissipative and random force.
 Lastly, $L_{S}$ is the Smoluchowski operator.
 The evolution of state variables governed by the Smoluchowski equation becomes

 Here, $\xi$ is the damping coefficient. $U$ is the potential function.

 It is supposed that the rearrangement of atoms in the target system does not induce any motion of the group of atoms.
 Therefore, the result of the master equation should satisfy $\xi \frac{\partial \rho}{\partial t} =0$ in Eq.(\ref{eqn:smolu}).
-The substitution of Eq. (\ref{eqn:ensemble}) to Eq.(\ref{eqn:smolu}) is

-Further details of the derivation in Appendix C. From the modified Hamiltonian with the perturbation $\phi$, the equation of motion becomes
+Further details of the derivation for the substitution of Eq. (\ref{eqn:ensemble}) to Eq.(\ref{eqn:smolu}) is in Appendix C. From the modified Hamiltonian with the perturbation $\phi$, the equation of motion becomes

 with $j$ which is either $\ell$ or $\theta$. $H_j$ is as defined in Eq.(\ref{eq:eq_perturb1}) and Eq.(\ref{eq:eq_perturb2}) with $\Delta H$ that is equilvalent to $\phi$.

 The CGMD simulation using Eq.(\ref{eq:eq_go1})$\sim$ Eq.(\ref{eq:eq_cro}) proved its capability to replicate the nonlinear motion of the semi-flexible polymer system in previous studies\cite{Koh2021, Koh2023}.
 In this paper, the configuration in far-from-equilibrium conditions is adapted for further validation.